 Apple seeded iOS 16.1 to developers on Wednesday and could give the general public access on Thursday.
 But you should think twice about installing it if you intend to get an iPhone 14 as soon as it’s released.

 It’s likely the new handset will launch running an earlier version of iOS, which might cause you difficulties.

 More iOS versions means more problems

-Here’s the problem.
-If your current handset runs the iOS 15.1 beta but your shiny new iPhone 13 runs iOS 15, you won‘t be able to set up the handset by installing your latest backup to your new device.
-You can’t put a backup made with one version of iOS onto a handset running an older version.
+The 16.1 beta is already out, and that’s a potential problem.
+If your current handset runs the iOS 16.1 beta but your shiny new iPhone 14 runs iOS 16, you won‘t be able to set up the handset by installing your latest backup to your new device.
+You can’t put a backup made with a newer version of iOS onto a handset running an older version.

-The other option is to set up the new handset as a new device.
-Don’t try to use the backup.
-It’s more work, but Apple makes it as easy as possible.
+The other option is to set up the new handset as a new device, without using the backup.
+This option is more work, but Apple makes it as easy as possible.
 For more info, read our guide on what to do when your iOS backup is newer than your iPhone’s OS.